Youssef-khalouk/SQL-Database-Control-App/README.md

-* Download and install XAMPP from [https://www.apachefriends.org/index.html](https://www.google.com/url?sa=E&source=gmail&q=https://www.apachefriends.org/index.html).
-This provides MySQL, PHP, and other tools.
-You only need MySQL for this application.

 # Database Control App

 This is a Python application that provides a user interface (UI) for interacting with a database.
 It uses Tkinter for the UI and MySQL for database management.